spencerdouglas7/spencerdouglas7.github.io/README.md

 "Perfection is not attainable, but if we chase perfection, we can catch excellence." -Vince Lombardi

-# Some of my current/recent work (demos not all present)
+# Some of my current/recent work (demos not all present for privacy reasons)

 ### Stephen Gould Shipping & Receiving Manager/Calendar (Web application)
   Designed and developed independently in coordination with SGI employees.
 Created during my time as a Software Engineering Intern at Stephen Gould